bcgov/MOH-HCIM-FHIR/input/pagecontent/design.md

 https://…./$GetDemographics |
 https://…./$GetDemographics.History |

-Find Candidates may return 0 or more candidates, while Get Demographics is designed to return a single match.
+Find Candidates may return zero or more candidates, while Get Demographics is designed to return zero or a single match.
 These searches are expected to provide the required information to confirm a person's identify.

 [Search page](search.html "Find Candidates and Get Demographics")